Merzasphor/MWSE/docs/source/types/niSourceTexture.md

 ### `createFromPath`

-Creates an NiSourceTexture from the given filepath.
+Creates an niSourceTexture from the given filepath.

 ```lua
 niSourceTexture.createFromPath(path, useCached)